Asking are gigs the future of work is vital because this employment option has serious deficiencies.

 The Gig Economy Dangers

-Conversely, I think other gig economy deficiencies are far more destructive than low pay.
+Conversely, I think other deficiencies of the gig economy are far more destructive than low pay.

 For example, the lack of health insurance, which most Americans receive through their jobs.
 To clarify, almost all American gig economy workers lack access to health insurance and healthcare because the United States lacks single-payer healthcare.